TODAY co-anchor Savannah Guthrie is a proud mom of two to kids, Vale and Charley, whom she shares with her husband, Michael Feldman.

 Or Vale's candid reaction to getting a personal greeting from her "superheroes," the Team USA gymnastics team in 2021.

 Savannah called her second child, Charles (nicknamed Charley) Max, a "medical miracle" in a cover story for Health Magazine.
-Charley was born in Dec.
-2016, following a fertility journey that Savannah spoke about publicly.
+Charley was born on Dec.
+8, 2016, following a fertility journey that Savannah spoke about publicly.

 After Savannah welcomed Vale in 2014, she said and Feldman considered using IVF (in vitro fertilization) to have another child.